mgalley/DSTC7-End-to-End-Conversation-Modeling/README.md

 # DSTC7: End-to-End Conversation Modeling

+## System submissions

+*Dear registered participants:* you should have received a URL to submit your system outputs.
+If you didn't, please contact us at <dstc7-task2@microsoft.com>.
+The submission deadline in **October 8th, 2018**.

 ## News
 * 9/10/2018: **The evaluation phase has started**.
 Please read instructions [here](https://github.com/DSTC-MSR-NLP/DSTC7-End-to-End-Conversation-Modeling/tree/master/evaluation).
 * 7/11/2018: An [FAQ](https://github.com/DSTC-MSR-NLP/DSTC7-End-to-End-Conversation-Modeling/tree/master/data_extraction#FAQ) section has been added to the data extraction page.